ShareMint/docs/use-cases/for-defi-protocols.md

-# 💱 For DeFi protcols
+# 📈 For DeFi Protcols

 If you run a DeFi protcol you can incrase the protocol volume by launching a web3 referral program on ShareMint.
 Lido were able to increase staked ETH on the platform by over $2b using their referral program.